 - Commutator - A conductor through which electricity collects.

+You might be wondering as to the difference between an alternator and generator.
 Although similar in design and principle, there are a few distinctions:

 - The most significant difference is in design.
-While generators feature a stationary field in which the conductor rotates to produce electromagnetic induction, an alternator's entire magnetic field turns with its conductors remaining stationary.
+While generators feature a stationary field in which the armature rotates to produce electromagnetic induction, an alternator's entire magnetic field turns with its conductors remaining stationary.

 - Generators are capable of both AC and DC power.
-Alternators usually are made for A/C (alternating current) applications, hence the name "alternator".
+Alternators usually are made for A/C (alternating current) applications, hence the name "alternator."

 - The inherent design differences allow generators to produce immense amounts of wattage per kilowatt and are, therefore, much more substantial.
 Likewise, alternators tend to be more economical, use fewer parts, and used in smaller load applications like automobiles.